OpenBMB/MiniCPM-V/README.md

 ##### Mimick

-<details> <summary>Click here to experience the capability of end-to-end audio understanding and generation. </summary>

 `Mimick` task reflects a model's end-to-end speech modeling capability.
 The model takes audio input, and outputs an ASR transcription and subsequently reconstructs the original audio with high similarity.
 The higher the similarity between the reconstructed audio and the original audio, the stronger the model's foundational capability in end-to-end speech modeling.

+<details> <summary>Click here to demonstrate the capability of end-to-end audio understanding and generation. </summary>

 ```python
 mimick_prompt = "Please repeat each user's speech, including voice style and speech content."